Thursday

 1952 – Natasha mentions having made the Olympic gymnastics team in Daredevil #104.
 Andrei Rostov makes his one and only appearance in Marvel Two-in-One #10.

-1953 – Revealed in a flashback in Champions #10.
+1953 – Ivan’s life takes a dark turn in a flashback in Champions #10.
 Ivan mentions Stalin’s death to his wife before sending her into hiding with their son.
-The flashback also reveals that the family had a dog named Lenya.
+The scene also reveals that the family had a dog named Lenya.

-1957 – Ivan Serov was a real person, head of the KGB at the time.
+1957 – Natasha is recruited by the KGB in the flashback in Avengers #44.
+Ivan Serov was a real person, head of the KGB at the time.
 Melina Vostokova was introduced in the Black Widow stories in Marvel Fanfare; Alexi Bruskin was introduced in The Champions.
 Irma Klausvichnova was introduced in the Black Widow story in Bizarre Adventures #25.

 November 1961 – Vladimir Semichastny was a real person, head of the KGB at the time.